2nd West Virginia Cavalry Regiment: Formation and organization

 The regiment was armed by December 15, 1861.
 Most of the regiment was equipped with horse pistols, a poor weaponry choice for a cavalry unit.
 Horse pistols were 58-caliber hand guns that fired a single shot.
 They were typically carried in pairs—one in each holster on the sides of the horse.
 They had a long barrel for a hand gun—nearly 12 in long.
 Horse pistols were accurate up to about 25 yd.
 A portion of the regiment received shortened muzzle-loading Enfield rifles.
 This British import fired a .577-caliber projectile, and was popular with both sides at the beginning of the war.
 Like the horse pistol, it needed to be reloaded after firing a single shot.
-Both weapons were difficult for a rider to reload while mounted—and had significant recoils.
+Both weapons were difficult for a rider to reload while mounted and had significant recoils.
 The men were also issued sabers, which were good quality, but not always useful in the mountainous terrain of western Virginia.

 After receiving their weapons, the regiment was ordered to Guyandotte in (West) Virginia's Cabell County.
-This small Ohio River community is located close to Virginia's border with Ohio and Kentucky, and is now part of Huntington, West Virginia (which did not exist at the time).
+This small Ohio River community is located close to Virginia's border with Ohio and Kentucky, and is now part of Huntington, West Virginia.
 At Guyandotte, the regiment received its horses and conducted more drills.